p-wegner/coding-aider/README.md

 7. **Multi-File Support**: Execute Aider actions on multiple files or directories while controlling the context provided to Aider from your IDE.

-8. **Webcrawl (Experimental)**: Download and convert pages to markdown stored in a .aider-docs folder to add to context
+8. **Webcrawl (Experimental)**: Download and convert pages to markdown stored in a .aider-docs folder to add to context.

+9. **Various Specialized Actions**:
+    - **Commit Action**: Quickly commit changes using Aider.
+    - **Document Code Action**: Generate markdown documentation for selected files and directories.
+    - **Fix Compile Error Action**: Fix compile errors using Aider's AI capabilities.
+    - **Show Last Command Result Action**: Display the result of the last executed Aider command.
+    - **Settings Action**: Quickly access Aider Settings.

+For a detailed description of all available actions, please refer to the [Actions Documentation](actions.md).

 ## Advantages Over Other Coding Assistant Plugins